© David Llewellyn

 “I’m Anabel,” said Anabel, “and this is Minnie.
 Are you camping in the field?”

-“We gotta tent,” said Ginny.
+“We gotta tent,” said Jinny.
 “Iss blue.
 I gotta Sleeping Beauty sleeping bag cos of I’m a princess.”

-“Cool,” said Anabel, who knew it was best to agree with princesses.
+“Cool,” said Anabel, who knew it was best not to argue with princesses.

 Anabel put down the sweeping brush and picked up the hose that was dribbling on the cobbles in the middle of the farmyard.